This blog may contain affiliate links. Read our disclosure policy for more info.

 The Star Mine Suspension Bridge sits on Mabbot Road, 9 kilometers from Drumheller in the tiny town of Rosedale.
-It stretches 117-meters across the Red Deer River and was originally built in 1931 to be used by miners to get to the Star Mine on the opposite side of the river.
+It stretches 117 meters (384 feet) across the Red Deer River and was originally built in 1931 to be used by miners to get to the Star Mine on the opposite side of the river.

 Today, the bridge is popular with tourists and fishermen and makes for a great photo while in Drumheller.

 The suspension bridge is currently closed for repairs, but the town is hopeful it will reopen as soon as possible.
 Be sure to check online before going to see if the bridge has reopened to avoid disappointment.

 11. Watch the Badland’s Passion Play (or just visit the Amphitheater)